eduvpn/documentation/ADD_DAEMON_NODE.md

 ## Controller

+**TODO** we need to switch the controller to use the daemon as well if it runs local OpenVPN processes

 Initially we'll leave the controller, your existing VPN server, alone.
 We'll just add a new "profile" that is delegated to your new node.